Thorlabs/Light_Sources_Examples/README.md

 # Light_Sources_Examples
-Software examples for Thorlabs products that produce light
+Software examples for Thorlabs products that emit light

 ## Repo Organization
 All examples are split up by programming language and product type.
 Directions on using specific examples are given within the folders.